xnuinside/lof/README.md

 ```

-Now run lof & provide to it path to your template yaml file.
+Now run lof & provide to it path to your template yaml/json file.
-Or you can run it from source dir with template.yaml without any args
+Or you can run it from source dir with template.yaml (/.json) without any args

 ### How to use